Accounting for sex differences in research animals is vital for the development of better treatments as drug shows promise in female mice alone.

 “The thinking was that we’re going to study males because everything you need to know is found in the male brain, and then the female brain just complicates things with hormones,” says Morshead.
 “It’s very misguided and troublesome for advancing neurological health.”

-As animal research informs human studies, the sex bias is believed to have led to failed clinical trials, misdiagnosis and inappropriate therapies for women, as highlighted in a recent article in Science.
+As animal research informs human studies, the sex bias is believed to have led to failed clinical trials, misdiagnosis, and inappropriate therapies for women, as highlighted in a recent article in Science.

 Human trials of repurposing metformin as a brain repair drug are ongoing, with a small study at Toronto’s SickKids hospital, testing it in children who suffered brain injury, led by Morsehad’s collaborators Donald Mabbot and Dr. Eric Bouffet, directors of SickKids’ Neuroscience and Mental Health and Brain Tumour programs, respectively.
-Although the current patient cohort is too small to detect any sex effects, the plan is to increase the number of patients to see if sex also affects treatment outcome in people, said Morshead.
+Although the current patient cohort is too small to detect any sex effects, the plan is to increase the number of patients to see if sex also affects treatment outcomes in people, said Morshead.

 Reference: “Age- and sex-dependent effects of metformin on neural precursor cells and cognitive recovery in a model of neonatal stroke” by Rebecca M. Ruddy, Kelsey V. Adams and Cindi M. Morshead, 11 September 2019, Science Advances.